HantangFXW/homework-1/Readme.md

 # Dataset Description

 The updated version of the database contains complete batting and pitching statistics from 1871 to 2019, plus fielding statistics, standings, team stats, managerial records, post-season data, and more.
-For more details on the latest release, please read the documentation in the dataset folder
+For more details on the latest release, please read the documentation in the dataset folder.
+The dataset is of  year 2012.

 # Setup Instructions